 I spotted Golden Straits Villas Beach Resort when I was checking out Bagan Pinang beach.
 It has a great location just across the road from the beach.
 It offers fairly basic apartment unit accommodation aimed at budget travellers, families, large groups and backpackers.

-Similarly, Hotel Seri Malaysia is at the budget end of the market but is in a prime location opposite Saujana Beach (the second best beach in Port Dickson according to
+Similarly, Hotel Seri Malaysia is at the budget end of the market but is in a prime location opposite Saujana Beach (the second best beach in Port Dickson according to my review.)

 These two are probably the best rated resorts in Port Dickson.
 Avillion Port Dickson is another hotel with water chalets, perhaps not quite as luxurious as those at the Grand Lexis, but in a better location as this resort has fine beaches on other side.
 It also offers garden chalets, nice pools, landscaped tropical grounds and has peacocks roaming around.